P. Edmon Graham

 New Balance, Inc. (2017–2024) • Boston, MA

 New Balance is a 119-year-old sporting brand and an innovator in American running culture.
-I was drawn not only to its legacy as a heritage sporting brand but also to its commitment to focused innovation.
-For the last 7+ years, I led roadmap strategy and execution for the brand New Balance in Team Sports, a B2B/B2C hybrid unit focused on uniforms and custom apparel.
-NBTS was a strong challenger and grew almost 960% in a mature market which required a wide range of technical and process improvements from idea to doorstep to scale.
+For about 7 years, I led roadmap strategy and execution for New Balance Team Sports, a B2B/B2C hybrid unit focused on uniforms and custom apparel serving wholesale uniform dealers — businesses buying custom team apparel for schools, leagues, and sports organizations.
+NBTS grew almost 960% in a mature market, which required a wide range of technical and process improvements from idea to doorstep to scale.

-Our platform delivered unique value in the marketplace by fully integrating both B2B and B2C capabilities into a single customer experience.
-We empowered a diverse range of customers by extending account-level pricing and purchasing capabilities beyond formally defined accounts, through the creation of custom Team Stores.
-These stores enabled teams of all sizes to access tailored pricing and streamlined purchasing processes, helping us serve schools, clubs, and organizations that might otherwise have been serviced only by third parties.
+Our platform delivered unique value by fully integrating both B2B and B2C capabilities into a single customer experience.
+We built a personalized buying experience where pricing, catalog, and product entitlements were driven by ERP data and tailored to each dealer's account and the sports they supported.
+We empowered a diverse range of customers by extending account-level pricing and purchasing capabilities through custom Team Stores, enabling teams of all sizes to access tailored pricing and streamlined purchasing.

-• Moved service actions into "log-in as" to ensure that power customers can completely self-service, reducing case escalation into tier 2 by 30%.
+- Moved service actions into "log-in as" to ensure power customers could completely self-service, reducing case escalation into tier 2 by 30%.

-Development and Delivery Lead, Team Sports Commerce ()
+Software Delivery and Operations Lead, Team Sports Commerce (–)

 HLK (HughesLeahyKarlovic) (2016–2017) • St. Louis, MO

-HLK is a St. Louis-based advertising and digital marketing agency distinguished by its ability to combine creative strategy with full-stack development and data science capabilities.
-At HLK, I operated at the intersection of technical leadership and product ownership, overseeing large-scale web projects while also solving and estimating technical efforts for a range of clients.
+HLK is a St. Louis-based advertising and digital marketing agency combining creative strategy with full-stack development and data science capabilities.
+This was my first enterprise product role — I operated at the intersection of technical leadership and product ownership, overseeing large-scale web projects while solving and estimating technical efforts for a range of Fortune 500 clients.

 In addition to architectural leadership, I frequently acted as an embedded product owner on key initiatives, driving both technical execution and stakeholder engagement.
 Due to my high local reputation as a front-end developer, HLK relied on me as the primary advocate for web "prestige" — meaning I was often called upon for projects requiring elevated polish, creativity, or visibility.
 I worked on 3 award-winning activations including: